Emma Walton Hamilton

-Emma Katherine Walton Hamilton (née Walton; 27 November 1962) is a British-American children's book author, theatrical director, and actress.
-She is an instructor in the MFA program at Stony Brook Southampton, where she serves as Director of the Southampton Children's Literature Fellows program and the Young Artists and Writers Project (YAWP).
-She is the daughter of singer and actress Dame Julie Andrews and set/costume designer Tony Walton.
+Emma Katherine Walton Hamilton (née Walton; born 27 November 1962) is a British-American children's book author, theatrical director, and actress.
+She is an instructor in the MFA program at Stony Brook Southampton, New York State, where she serves as director of the Southampton Children's Literature Fellows program and the Young Artists and Writers Project (YAWP).
+She is the daughter of singer and actress Julie Andrews and set and costume designer Tony Walton.

 Early life

 Walton was born in The London Clinic in central London.
-Her parents are British actress and singer Julie Andrews and Tony Walton, a British set and costume designer.
+Her parents are British actress and singer Dame Julie Andrews and Tony Walton, a British set and costume designer.
 Her godmothers were actress Carol Burnett and Svetlana Beriosova, prima ballerina of The Royal Ballet; her godfather was British actor Vic Oliver.
 In 1967, her parents divorced, and two years later, her mother married film director Blake Edwards, who became her stepfather.
 Walton's childhood was spent between London, Los Angeles (where her mother worked), and New York City, where her father lived.
 She attended UCLA Lab School, according to her mother.

 Career

 From 1983 to 1991, she had a few bit parts in films and television, including Micki + Maude and That's Life!.

 In 1991, she, her husband, and British-American actress Sybil Christopher founded the Bay Street Theater in Sag Harbor, New York.
-This independent non-profit theatre is still in operation as of 2022.
-Walton-Hamilton was the theatre's Artistic co-Director and Director of Education and Programming for Young Audiences for 17 years.
+This independent non-profit theatre is still in operation as of 2025.
+Walton-Hamilton was the theatre's artistic co-director and director of education and programming for young audiences for 17 years.